 By this I don’t mean get to the shops before they open, I mean don’t leave all your Back to School shopping until the end of the holidays or you will find that everything has been picked over and you will struggle to get school uniform in the right size/colour/style and will probably end up spending more than you had hoped for.
 Hubby looked at me a little gone out when I told him I was planning on taking the Beans to buy their school shoes today but he would be the first one to moan if we had to buy inappropriate shoes because we missed the boat earlier in the Summer.

-2. Speak to other parents.
+2. Speak to other parents

-Those parents who have older siblings in school are a wealth of knowledge when it comes to school uniform; what’s good, what’s not, what’s necessary and what will be a waste of money.
+Those parents who have older siblings in school are a wealth of knowledge when it comes to school uniforms; what’s good, what’s not, what’s necessary and what will be a waste of money.
 Lots of shops offer School Uniform now and some are better than others.
 When Little Bean started at school we bought lots of the ‘school branded’ clothing because it was on the list but many items were unnecessary.
-For instance, many parents bought the school branded reversible coats which look great but of course, they are identical and so get mixed up and lost easily.
+For instance, many parents bought the school-branded reversible coats which look great but of course, they are identical and so get mixed up and lost easily.
 I have lost count of the number of times we have lost Little Bean’s coat.
 My best advice for coats is to go for something, warm, waterproof and a little bit individual so that your child can find it easily amongst a sea of coats.
 This will also help you to spot your child on the school playground before and after school when it can be more like a game of Where’s Wally?!

-3. Choose clothing and uniform to suit your child and their capabilities.
+3. Choose clothing and uniform to suit your child and their capabilities

 If your child struggles with buttons, don’t buy them a dress, skirt or trousers with buttons as they will struggle and get stressed out when it comes to getting ready for sports.
-The same goes for lace up and buckle shoes, velcro is a safe haven!
+The same goes for lace-up and buckle shoes, velcro is a safe-haven!
 If you have a ‘naturally scruffy’ daughter then pinafore dresses are a must-have.
 No need to worry about tucking t-shirts and blouses into the top of skirts or trousers, with a pinafore they always look tidy.

 4. Patent Shoes for girls!

 I avoided patent shoes like the plague for Little Bean in the first year of school because I thought they would scratch easily.
 I don’t know how many pairs of shoes we got through that year but it felt like a pair each half term because she would take the tops straight off the toes.
-Then a friend told me to buy patent and my purse strings were saved.
+Then a friend told me to buy a patent and my purse strings were saved.
 The patent shoes still look as good now that she has grown out of them as the day she first put them on her feet.
 You can also buy a ‘touch up’ bottle which fills in scratches should you need it, we have never even had to open our bottle.

 5. Label, label, label!!!

 Labelling your child’s uniform won’t stop it from going missing but it will help to get it returned to you a little more swiftly.
-I personally like the iron-on labels as they are ‘non-scratchy’ for the little people and much less time consuming when it comes to labelling all of the uniform (especially if you have more than one child).
+I personally like the iron-on labels as they are ‘non-scratchy’ for the little people and much less time consuming when it comes to labelling all of the uniforms (especially if you have more than one child).